delucis/v3.chrisswithinbank.net/_posts/events/2013-10-06-nuthing-biennale.md

 ---
-title: '<em>All the time that you have…</em> at Biennale di Venezia'
+title: 'All the time that you have… at Biennale di Venezia'
 date: 2013-10-06 15:00
 performer:
   name: Laura Catrani & Quartetto Maurice